menu

 Occupations and Workforce

-Unlike some towns, Salemburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Salemburg are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Salemburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salemburg is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Salemburg who work in office and administrative support (22.15%), management occupations (17.72%), and sales jobs (10.76%).

 Of important note, Salemburg is also a town of artists.
 Salemburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salemburg’s character.